Expand and zoom your workspace in Keynote on Mac

 Fit Slide: The slide adjusts to fill the window.

 If you enlarge or reduce the size of the Keynote window, the zoom level changes so that the slide always fills the window.

-Note: This option turns off the extended canvas and content there may disappear from view.
+Note: This option turns off the extended canvas and the content there may disappear from view.
 To see it again, click Zoom in the toolbar and deselect Fit Slide.
-Click Zoom again and deselect Auto-Centre, then choose View > Zoom > Zoom to Fit Content (from the View menu at the top of your screen).
+Click Zoom again and deselect Auto-Centre, then select View > Zoom > Zoom to Fit Content (from the View menu at the top of your screen).

 To quickly zoom in or out, choose View > Zoom > Zoom In to enlarge a slide or View > Zoom > Zoom Out to reduce it.
-You can choose these commands multiple times to reduce a slide to 10 per cent or enlarge it to 400 per cent.
+You can select these commands multiple times to reduce a slide to 10 per cent or enlarge it to 400 per cent.